-This homemade BBQ sauce has incredible flavor, with bold but balanced smoky, sweet, and spicy notes.
-It’s perfect with ribs, chicken, smoked pork butt, and other meats!
+This homemade sweet and spicy BBQ sauce recipe has incredible flavor, with bold but balanced smoky, sweet, and spicy notes.
+It’s made with simple ingredients, and perfect with ribs, chicken, smoked pork butt, and other meats!

 BBQ Sauce - Homemade and Stored in Glass Jar with Spoon